Lartu/ldpl/docs/cppext.md

 Because LDPL programs compile down to C++, there is no need for a translation layer or bridge: extensions can be included directly into LDPL programs and manipulate, share, and access subprocedures and variables natively.
 All that's needed is a few naming conventions on the C++ side and the use of the `external` syntax for variables and subprocedures on the LDPL side.
 External variable and sub-procedure naming conventions are explained in detail in the **Naming Schemes** section of this documentation.

 Extensions contain sub-procedures and variables that are considered to be _external_.
-This means that they are not part of an LDPL source code and thus must be accessed and called in a different way to what you might be used to. **External sub-procedures** should be called using the the `call external` statement.
+This means that they are not part of an LDPL source code and thus must be accessed and called in a different way to what you might be used to. **External sub-procedures** should be called using the `call external` statement.
 While it is explained in greater detail in the **Control Flow Statements** section of this documentation, the statement works just like the normal `call` statement with the exception that it doesn't accept parameters.

 ```c++
 // In C++